Worklytics/terraform-aws-worklytics/examples/create_psoxy_connections/README.md

 }]
 ```

-- `worklytics_tenant_id` is the unique ID of your Worklytics tenant.
+- `worklytics_tenant_id` is the unique ID of your Worklytics tenant (obtain from Worklytics Web App).
-- `user_principal_email` is the email of the user principal that will be used to authenticate with the Tenant API, and
+- `user_principal_email` is the email of the user principal that will be used to authenticate with the Tenant API,
-  must be registered as `DataConnectionAdmin` via the Worklytics Web App.
+and must be registered as `DataConnectionAdmin` via the Worklytics Web App.
 - `psoxy_connections` is a collection of the attributes for each Data Source configured in your Psoxy instance.

+**Once the Terraform script is executed, and the shell script is created, make sure that the user principal email is
+registered as `DataConnectionAdmin` in the Worklytics Web App.**